el-gringo/preact-shader-player/README.md

-# nano-preact-app-template
+# preact-shader-player

-This repo contains a boilerplate project built with Preact.
+This repo contains a very simple shader player built with Preact.

+Used nano-create-app to create the project. [https://github.com/abhisheksoni27/nano-preact-app]

 All the source files are in `src`.